 List making is one of your biggest friends when it comes to getting Christmas done on a budget.

 So first make a list of all the people you want to buy presents for, and what you’d like to get them.
 Now you know what you’re shopping for, you can look out for the very best discounts.
 Remember, a discount is only a saving if you would have bought it at full price.

 Do the same when it comes to food and drink shopping as well.
 Plan every item right down to the last cranberry to give yourself the best chance of sticking to your budget.

 List making also helps to ensure that you don’t forget anything as well.
 The last thing you want is to find you’re missing a vital ingredient on Christmas Day!

 If you have a shortfall on your Christmas budget but don’t want to trim your Christmas spending, you need to make up the difference somewhere.

-Making small cuts in several places will generally be less painful than cutting out a major item from your budget.
+I know that we’re all having to watch our outgoings at the moment but making small cuts in several places will generally be less painful than cutting out a major item from your budget.

 Sell what you don’t need

 Cutting down on your expenditure is one way to raise funds for Christmas, but you could also try to earn more money by selling some of the things you don’t use at home.

 You could try Ebay or Facebook – look for local groups on Facebook where you can sell unwanted items quickly and with no fees.
 Vinted is also popular for selling unwanted clothes.